netcinematics/AI_TELLECToSCOPE_2/docs/OVERVIEW_INDEX.md

 > For EXTRA_EXACTNESS in AI - we really need to NAME_A_CONCEPT_WHAT_IT_IS!

+Recognize the impact of MISNOMER is as a semantic_distortion, which can easily block a subsequent semantic_articulation and semantic_clarity.

-#### "AXIOMATIC_PRINCIPLES" are lexical axioms that briefly define where BETTER_WORDZ best_reflect_actual_reality.
+#### "AXIOMATIC_PRINCIPLES" are words that best_reflect_actual_reality, and all the ways to effectively do that.

-Where a CORE_PRINCIPLE, within the bedrock of AXIOMATIC_PRINCIPLES - is that BETTER_WORDZ are better only if they best_reflect_actual_reality, which is encouraging.
+Where a CORE_PRINCIPLE, within the bedrock of AXIOMATIC_PRINCIPLES - is the definition of BETTER_WORDZ.

+#### "BETTER_WORDZ" are only better where they best_reflect_actual_reality, which is encouraging.

+And the inverse is also true.
+BETTER_WORDZ are INCOMPLETE, where actual_distorted_viewz cloud_out_actual_reality.

-Because a distortion_of_actual_reality is discouraging, by perpetual_confusion and endless_dispute - simply by fragile_syntax.
+Distortion_of_actual_reality is discouraging, because of perpetual_confusion and endless_dispute.

 Such principles result in a vast and NOVEL SCIENCE_of_NAMERATION.
 It is like the periodic table of elements, but an pristine set of articulated concepts as AXIOMZ!